Apprenticeship as an electronics technician for industrial engineering

 The apprenticeship to become an electronics technician for industrial engineering has a dual structure.
 It lasts three and a half years.
 Trainees work in the electrical and electronics workshop of the electrical engineering/computer science department, where they gain practical experience right from the start.

-The theory is taught at the vocational school on certain days of the week.
-The vocational school is the Oskar-von-Miller School in Kassel.
+The theory is taught at the vocational college.
+This involves block teaching.
+This means that the trainees spend one week at the vocational school and two weeks in the company.
+The vocational school is the Oskar-von-Miller-Schule in Kassel.

 Vocational school is an important part of your training, as it provides you with the theoretical background knowledge for your professional practice.
 You will learn about electrotechnical systems, analyze control systems and become familiar with the devices and assemblies in systems.
 After all, you will need to be able to assemble them later on and know their functions for programming control systems.